Fighting sleep: the losing battle

 - Growth hormone to repair and restore the body

-- Synthesise necessary hormones such as testosterone
+- Synthesis of necessary hormones such as testosterone

-- Grow muscle
+- Growth of muscle

 It is only in recent years that scientists discovered the brain has its own co-ordinated cleaning system.
-Just as internet browsers store images, info, files and cookies in its cache, so do us our brain, and we all know the benefits of regularly clearing down caches to speed up system performance.
+Just as internet browsers store images, info, files and cookies in its cache, so does our brain, and we all know the benefits of regularly clearing down caches to speed up system performance.